PARRADO-PASCAL/candidate-testing/README.md

 # Advanced-Springboot-with-Testing

-1. A spring boot Project, made with the intention to learn all the major features of the Framework.
+1. A SpringBoot Project, made with the intention to learn all the major features of the Framework.

 2. Tech Used: Spring Boot, Java 8, PostMan, Lombok, JUnit, Hibernate Validations.